nkotak/1.58BitNet/README.md

 ## Saving and Loading Models

-The `save_pretrained` method in the `LlamaModel` class saves the fine-tuned model to the specified output directory.
-It quantizes the model's weights and saves them in the safetensors format.
-The `load_pretrained` method loads a pre-trained model from the specified model path.
+The model generated from `new-model-architecture-creation.py` will be saved in the same directory where you ran the script from.
+When running `trainingv2.py` you will be prompted to enter the path of that model.
+The output directory you specify in the training command will be where the finetuned model is saved.

 ## Contributing